matteobiffoni/MIDI_KEYBOARD/README.md

 * Make sure the host is provided with a sound producing peripherial (such as speakers) and has its volume enabled
 * If no avr is available, an OpenAL test using PC keyboard is present at `./test/openal`

-*(Note that in the openal test the notes are enabled/disabled on every key press, while in the avr implementation each key pressure causes the note enabling and each key release causes the note disabling)*
+*(Note that in the openal test the notes are enabled/disabled on every key press, whereas in the avr implementation each key pressure causes the note enabling and each key release causes the note disabling)*

 ## Further informations
 ##### Note event structure